docksal/boilerplate-magento-demo/README.md

 2. Initialize the site

-    This will create administrator and install the site with `./magento php ./magento setup:install`
+    This will create administrator and install the site with `php ./magento setup:install`

     ```
     fin init